cambragol/Fallout-Sonora/_pages/download.md

 ---

 # Download Version 1.16.1E
-Download and Install Instructions for Fallout: Sonora
+Download and Install Instructions for Fallout: Sonora English Version

 Click one of the icons below to download the second release for Fallout: Sonora in English.
-This release contains the full Fallout Sonora, and Sonora Dayglow DLC, in English.
-Furthermore, all settings have been incorporated into the 'in-game' options/preferences screen.
+This release contains the full Fallout Sonora, and Sonora Dayglow DLC, in English,Russian and Spanish.
+All game and graphics settings have been incorporated into the 'in-game' options/preferences screen.
 Advanced settings can be adjusted in the fallout2.cfg file in the [sfall] sections.

 Determine the version that is best for you: